 Billing & Refunds

-- The first E-Bill for each semester will display financial aid as anticipated aid.
+- Electronic statements will usually display financial aid as anticipated aid.
 Anticipated aid is replaced with actual aid after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.

-- Any remaining charges after all financial aid is applied must be paid by the E-Bill due date.
+- Any remaining charges after all financial aid is applied must be paid by the statement due date.
 If the student has a credit on their account they may request a refund.

 - PLAN AHEAD - Refunds are not available until after the semester begins.
 Indirect expenses may need to be paid out of pocket until the refund is available.